Charlotte MacLeod

 Charlotte MacLeod (November 12, 1922 – January 14, 2005) was a Canadian-American mystery fiction writer.

-Life and work
+Biography

 Charlotte Matilda MacLeod was born in 1922 in Bath, New Brunswick, Canada, but emigrated to the United States in 1923 and became a naturalized US citizen in 1951.
 She attended the Art Institute of Boston.
 During the late 1940s and early 1950s, she worked as a copywriter for Stop & Shop Supermarkets in Boston.
 She eventually moved on to join the staff of N. H. Miller & Company, an advertising agency, where she rose to the level of vice president; she retired in 1982.